Surajbind/Surajbind/README.md

 - 👋 Hi, I’m @Surajbind
-- 👀 I’m interested in Android Development
+- 👀 I’m Tech Savy.
-- 🌱 I’m currently learning Kotlin And Firebase
+- 🌱 I’m currently working and gaining skills in Web development.
-- 📫 Reach Me at surajbind001@gmail.com
+- 📫 Reach Me at surajbinpro@gmail.com

 <!---
 Surajbind/Surajbind is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.